mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

     <summary><strong>Objective Key Results (OKR)</strong></summary>
     <br>

-Objective Key Results (OKR)—a goal setting framework that was popularized in Silicon Valley has been widely adopted beyond the West Coast.
+Objective Key Results (OKR)-a goal setting framework that was popularized in Silicon Valley has been widely adopted beyond the West Coast.
 OKR has been a better part of my professional journey, but the implementation of the methodology has always been messy because they do not cascade through the entire organization as they are intended to.

-This led me to study the topic from the father of OKR who came up with the methodology—John Doer.
+This led me to study the topic from the father of OKR who came up with the methodology-John Doer.

 > A lot of companies create organization-wide objectives, but they don’t translate them down into personal OKRs.
-That’s right — and creating that cascade is one of the powerful parts of the system.
+That’s right - and creating that cascade is one of the powerful parts of the system.
 The book says that there are four superpowers.
 On reflection, I think there are really five benefits that you get out of this.
 Focus is the first, because these are limited in number.
-Alignment is the one you’re talking about — you get everybody aligned.
+Alignment is the one you’re talking about - you get everybody aligned.
 Commitment is third.
 When you’ve transparently set these goals, and all your colleagues see them, commitment clears that up quickly.
 And then the fourth superpower is tracking the progress.
 This is why Bill Gates uses the system at the Gates Foundation.
 Then the fifth superpower is stretching.
 Larry Page of Google is the high priest of 10x-ing everything, stretching further.
 He’ll say, I’d rather have the objective be to go to Mars, and if we fall short, we’ll get to the moon.
 This is how you make moonshots.
 Focus, alignment, commitment, tracking and stretching, I love that because it spells FACTS.
 And I can remember it.
 How do OKRs differ from, or complement, an Agile system?
 Agile guides your day-to-day work.
 OKRs don’t govern your day-to-day behavior.
 I’d say this is more of a weekly check-in.
 But it’s not set the goals and then stuff them away in a drawer and ignore them.
 People really care whether or not the CEO is watching their goals or cheering them on.
 If a leader wants a way to reach down into an organization, this is a great tool for doing it.
 You even use OKRs in your personal life?
 Yes, it can work against any agenda.
 I have had a set of personal objectives and key results.
 Most of mine have been around family.
 Now both daughters are off to school, but years ago I read and believed that having family dinners together was a key to having a happy family.
 So my key result was to get home for dinner by 6PM at least 20 nights a month, and be present, with our phones in another room.
 And that’s pretty hard to do.
-I was living in the 70% threshold is a good result — that would mean 14 or 15 nights a month.
+I was living in the 70% threshold is a good result - that would mean 14 or 15 nights a month.
 That’s an example of how OKRs can span any range of human activity.
 They’re transparent vessels that describe the “what” and the “how.”
-The values we pour into those vessels are the answers for the question, “Why?” — John Doer
+The values we pour into those vessels are the answers for the question, “Why?” - John Doer

-If implemented right, OKRs can drive 5 things—focus, alignment, commitment, tracking progress and stretching (FACTS).
+If implemented right, OKRs can drive 5 things-focus, alignment, commitment, tracking progress and stretching (FACTS).

 OKRs are not perfect.
 In the absence of strong leadership or the absence of a visionary leader, the entire organization could be working on wrong things if objectives are not bold enough for the business.
 OKRs also do not allow for what isn't under your control.
 Self-worth is tied into objective and key results, but the individual does not have full control over its environment.
 Though Doerr argues against tying performance into key results, but hardly seen this in practical world.
 A system is equally responsible for failure to meet its objective.